 - If a search term isn't relevant enough to the products or services that you offer, add it as a negative keyword.
 This will help keep your ad from showing to people who are looking for something that you don’t sell.
 For example, if you sell spectacles and you see that the search term 'wine glasses' is triggering your ads, you might want to add 'wine' as a negative keyword.

-- Select the correct match type (e.g. broad-, phrase, exact or negative) for existing keywords.
+- Edit your match type (e.g. broad, phrase, exact or negative) for existing keywords.
 The 'Match type' column can help you understand how keyword match type is affecting your ad performance.